Mustang Coaching Staff

 Head Coach Jim Sykes

-Jim Sykes has put together one of the most impressive men's basketball coaching resumes in Morningside history since he was promoted to the position of head coach in January of the 2003-04 campaign.
+Jim Sykes has put together one of the most impressive coaching resumes in Morningside history since he was promoted to the position of head coach in January of the 2003-04 campaign.

-Sykes has a career record of 217-118 for a .648 winning percentage for the most victories and the highest victory rate in school history.
-He has led the Mustangs to nine winning seasons in the last 11 years, including five 20-win campaigns, four NAIA Division II National Tournament berths, three Great Plains Athletic Conference (GPAC) regular season championships, and two GPAC Post-Season Tournament championships.
+Sykes has a career record of 305-158 for a .659 winning percentage for the most victories and the highest victory rate in Morningside men’s basketball history.
+He has led the Mustangs to 12 winning seasons in the last 15 years, including eight 20-win campaigns, six NAIA Division II National Tournament berths, five Great Plains Athletic Conference (GPAC) regular season championships and three GPAC Post-Season Tournament championships.

 He was named the Mustangs' head coach on March 29, 2004, after he led the Mustangs to a strong second half finish during the 2003-04 season while serving as the team's head coach on an interim basis.
 Sykes, who was in his third year as the Mustangs' top assistant coach, took over the program on an interim basis after former head coach Jerry Schmutte took a medical leave of absence.

 The Mustangs posted a 9-3 record under Sykes en route to an 18-13 finish and a 14-4 record in the GPAC to share the league's regular season championship with Northwestern College.
 Sykes earned the 2004 GPAC Coach of the Year award for his efforts.
 The Mustangs, who had finished 10-22 during the 2002-03 campaign, were the surprise team of the GPAC after they had been tabbed for a 12th place finish in the conference coaches’ pre-season poll.

 Sykes guided the Mustangs to a 20-11 record in 2004-05 for the college's first 20-win season since 1994-95.